2015-2016 Exchange Information

 This site shows equivalents of courses students

 have previously transferred back to UHM.
-UHM advisors can
+Your UHM major advisor can

 determine which other host institution courses are equivalent to

-your UHM requirements.
+your UHM major requirements.
 No transfer courses can be used for the

 UHM WI requirement